Bacon-wrapped jalapeño poppers—jalapeños stuffed with a delicious cheddar and cream cheese mixture, wrapped in bacon and smoked to perfection.

 - Try using a hotter variety of jalapeño peppers such as Serrano or Habanero.

-- You can also add some chili powder, cayenne pepper, red pepper flakes, or other spices to the cheese mixture for an added kick.
+- Add chili powder, cayenne pepper, red pepper flakes, or other spices to the cheese mixture for an added kick.

 - 24 medium to large jalapeño peppers